samclarke/SCEditor/README.md

 **colors** *string*
 Comma seperated list of HEX colours.
 Use the bar charecter (|) to signify a new colum.
 If set to null a list of colours will be automatically generated

+**emoticonsCompat** *boolean*
+If compatibility is enabled it will require emoticons ro be surrounded by whitespace or EOL characters meaning if you have :/ it will not be replaced in http://.
+This mode currently has limited As You Type emoticon converstion support.
+Will hopefully be fixed soon.

 **emoticons** *map*
 Map in the following format: